craigyjp/Pico-RP2040-Autotune-AS3340/README.md

 * Oscillator 2 detune
 * Oscillator 2 interval settings 0-12 semitones

-# During the testing all the controls were done manually with pots and buttons, but to be integrated into a synth these functions need to be controlled over MIDI.
+# During the testing all the controls were done manually with pots and buttons, but to be integrated into a polysynth these functions can be controlled over MIDI.

 * MIDI CC numbers used to control functions

 * CC 01  Modulation Wheel 0-12
 * CC 05  Portamento Time
 * CC 14  VCO_B Interval.
 0-127 (0-12 semitones)
 * CC 15  VCO_B Detune.
 0-12
 * CC 16  PitchBend Depth.
 0-127 (0-12 seimitones)